MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 ⚠️ Important Rules — Read Carefully

-Do not start Step 3 until you've waited the time from Step 1 AND your SOWS is ≥ 17 from Step 2.
-Starting too early is the most common cause of precipitated withdrawal.
+Do not start Step 3 until both are true: you waited the amount of time your clinician told you to wait, and your SOWS score is 17 or higher.
+Time alone is not enough.
+Starting too early can cause precipitated withdrawal.

 🔁